SMKN-8-Malang-SMK-CODING/Hi-School/README.md

 # H!-School

-Simple Go-Jek application for school!
+Simple Go-Jek like application for school!